swholmstead/DistanceSensor/docs/bom.md

     * You can also change the number of LEDs in software.
 NOTE: More LEDs will draw more power, so you may need to check power consumption and ensure the power supply can supply it.
     * Make sure you buy the 5V version, NOT 12V or 24V.
-    * You can different options with various levels of waterproofing
+    * You can buy different options with various levels of waterproofing
         * IP30 - no waterproofing
         * IP65 - covered in clear silicone (I used this one)
         * IP67 - incased in a waterproof sleeve